MindrustUK/Heatmiser-for-home-assistant/docs/services.md

   - For 7 Day mode, supply times and temperatures for every day of the week
   - The maximum number of levels allowed is dependent on the hub configuration.
 It will be either 4 or 6.
 The sensor `sensor.neohub_192_168_1_10_profile_heating_levels` has the current configuration.
 You can supply less levels but not more

-You should target the NeoHub device itself or the Profile Format entity of the hub.
+You should target the config entry for the NeoHub.

 ```
 action: heatmiserneo.create_profile_two
 data:
+  config_entry_id: 01KAE1RZ9FH56JKC9TRZ480KX1
   name: Existing Profile
   mode: upsert
   monday_times: